kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. They are inhibited by 1a afferents
 	E. They are located in the posterior horn of the spinal cord

-#### Answer: ?
+#### Answer: E. They are located in the posterior horn of the spinal cord - ?

 ### Q2.98
 The transmembrane voltage changes that take place during an action potential result from changes in the permeability of the membrane to specific ions; the internal and external concentrations of these are maintained in an imbalance by the cells.
 Minimally, an action potential involves a depolarisation, a repolarisation and finally a hyper-polarisation.
-The repolarisation phase of an action potential is a result of:
+The _repolarisation phase of an action potential_ is a result of:

 	A. Increasing activity of the Na+/K+ pump
 	B. Increasing Na+ permeability and increasing K+ permeability